 The tag-overlap statistic estimates the similarity between the size distributions of those fish that are tagged by a vessel and of all the fish that are caught by that vessel.
-In exploratory fisheries since 2015, each vessel releasing more than 30 tagged fish of each species of Dissostichus is required to achieve a minimum tag-overlap statistic of 60% (Annex 41-01/C).
-Vessels fishing in Subarea 48.4 have exceeded this requirement.

-To date in this area, 2790 D. mawsoni have been tagged and released (181 have been recaptured, 164 of which were released in this area; Table 5), and, 4226 D. eleginoides have been tagged and released (567 have been recaptured, 535 of which were released in this area; Table 6).
+Tagging requirements are detailed in Conservation Measure 41-03 (paragraph 5) and whilst the tag overlap statistic requirement in Conservation Measure 41-01 (Annex C) do not apply here, vessels fishing in Subarea 48.4 have exceeded this requirement.
+To date in this area, 3155 D. mawsoni have been tagged and released (211 have been recaptured, 192 of which were released in this area; Table 5), and, 4298 D. eleginoides have been tagged and released (593 have been recaptured, 561 of which were released in this area; Table 6).

 One tagged D. eleginoides has also moved into Subarea 48.4 from Subarea 48.3 (WG-FSA-14/29 Rev. 1; WG-FSA-17/06).
 One D. mawsoni tagged in Subarea 48.4 was reported recaptured in Subarea 88.2 after three years at liberty.
-During the survey in the south of Subarea 48.4, 85 D. mawsoni were tagged and none recaptured.
+Schematics of toothfish movements, based on recent tagging data are given in the Species Descriptions documents.